 Gradually Add Rules as the Child Is Ready

-As soon as you feel your child is ready for the next level of etiquette rules, let him know that you are proud of how well mannered he is, and you want to teach him something new.
-He will see this as a positive thing, and he is more likely to embrace good manners.
+As soon as you feel your child is ready for the next level of etiquette rules, let them know that you are proud of how well mannered they are, and you want to teach them something new.
+They will see this as a positive thing, and they are more likely to embrace good manners.
 Although some customs change, good manners never go out of style.

 List of etiquette rules to add to the basics: